blezecon/portfolio-old/README.md

-# Portfolio
+# Portfolio (Discontinued)

 ## Overview

-This is a personal portfolio website showcasing my work, skills, and experiences in an interactive and engaging way.
-Built with modern web technologies to create a dynamic and visually appealing user experience.
+This repository contains the source code for my personal portfolio website, originally created to showcase my work, skills, and experience using modern frontend technologies and advanced visual effects.
+This project has now been discontinued.

+The primary blocker was achieving consistent, reliable responsiveness of the 3D model across all devices and screen sizes.
+Despite extensive optimization and refactoring, this limitation could not be fully resolved without compromising performance or user experience.
+As a result, development on this version has been halted.

+The repository is preserved for learning and reference purposes.

 ## Technologies Used